cjp0116/allRecipes/README.md

 - Search between numerous recipes, or even post your own!
 - You may like, comment on recipes.
 - Follow other users' see what kind of recipes they posted!
+- Some routes requires authentication.
+So register first

   ## Requirements
   1. Install required packages `pip install -r requirements.txt`
   2. You need to have postgresql installed for this to work.